Bioinformatics Support for HMS & HNDC

 Prerequisite: Introduction to R (You are eligibile to attend only if you have taken an R course with us prior to this workshop.)

-This 1-day workshop is designed to teach researchers the basic concepts for performing differential gene expression analysis using tools in R.
+This 1-day workshop is designed to teach researchers the basic concepts for performing differential gene expression analysis using tools in R. This course will only be available to participants of the R workshop offered in September.

 - June 22nd - August 12th: In-depth NGS data analysis course